-Borders always fascinated me ; because from that point onwards no longer I can go freely to the other land eventhough the lands look alike.
-A police officer at Tamabil reminded us every now and then not to cross the lines ; while we were carelessly taking pics .
-And we obeyed him for sure as he was just doing his duty.
+Borders always fascinated me ; because from that point onwards no longer I could travel freely to the other land ; eventhough the lands looked alike.
+We reached there around morning 10 am and to our luck the place was less crowded.
+A police officer at Tamabil reminded us every now and then not to cross the lines ; while we were carelessly taking pics and we obeyed him for sure as he was just doing his duty.
 The BSF officers on both sides were very friendly and they allowed us to take as many pics as possible ; at the last Indian point.

 We noticed few boys were selling berry pickles from the other side(Bangladesh) and couldn't resist ourselves from tasting it.
-I bought the pickles and handed him some extra Indian currency and he smiled at me .
-Borders are just on land and maps ; in mind we all are just humans struggling for own survivial .
+I bought the pickles and handed him some extra Indian currency and in return he smiled at me .
+Borders were just on land and maps ; in our minds we all were just humans struggling for own survival .

-Spending some time there we then moved to Dawki, a much awaited destination in my bucket list !
+Spending some time near the border line we then moved to Dawki, which was a much awaited destination in my bucket list !

 "Dawki",Meghalaya in west Jaintia hills is one of the famous road border crossings between India and Bangladesh.
 The famous river Umngot flows through Dawki and is the border river between two countries.

 Journey to Dawki was rich with nature!
-Without doubt I would say, Meghalaya is rich with waterfalls and I was able to view waterfalls throughout the state and became too much addicted to this sight.
-On the way , I could clearly view the land of Bangladesh on one side .
-Driver told us that the huge buildings we saw on the right side of the road are part of Dhaka.
+Without doubt I would say, Meghalaya is rich with waterfalls and I was able to view waterfalls throughout my journey through the state and to be frank I became too much addicted to this sight.
+On the way , I could clearly view the land of Bangladesh on one side of the road .
+Driver told us that the huge buildings that we saw on the right side of the road are part of Dhaka.

 As we reached Dawki, I found that Umngot river was super clear as I've seen in pictures and trust me that wonderful sight would always add peace to your mind .
-The location I have seen many times in snaps and google images is finally right in front of my eyes and I was extremely happy.
+The location I have seen many times in snaps and google images is finally right in front of my eyes and I was extremely glad with joy.
 But guides told us that the river may look more crystal clear during Oct- Nov seasons.
-Since our travel was in July, according to them umngot was not clear.
-But it didn’t matter to us as it was beyond our expectations!!
+Since our travel was in July, according to them Umngot was not clear.
+But it didn’t matter ; to us as it was beyond our expectations!!